 Okay, okay, most of these characters ARE NOT private eyes.
 But they do take their clothes off.

-I admit it -- I have a definite weakness for stripper/detectives, ever since I read "Angel Face" by Cornell Woolrich, which featured Jerry Wheeler as a stripper who turns gumshoe to save her kid brother from a frame-up.
-The short story, also known as "Face Work," appeared in the October 1937 issue of Black Mask, and was later filmed as Convicted, starring Rita Hayworth.
+I admit it — I have a definite weakness for stripper/detectives, ever since I read “Angel Face” by Cornell Woolrich, which featured Jerry Wheeler as a stripper who turns gumshoe to save her kid brother from a frame-up.
+The short story, also known as “Face Work,” appeared in the October 1937 issue of Black Mask, and was soon filmed as Convicted, starring Rita Hayworth.

 And of course, the most famous stripper detective of all has to be Gypsy Rose Lee.
-Yep, Gypsy Rose Lee, "America's most famous take-it-off artist," wrote a few mystery novels in which she played detective.
+Yep, “America’s most famous take-it-off artist” wrote a few mystery novels in which she played detective.
 Or, at least, she claimed to have written them.
-It was pretty widely suspected for years (falsely, it turns out) that Craig Rice, the creator of sleuthin', drinkin' attorney John J. Malone, actually wrote the books.
+It was pretty widely suspected for years (falsely, it turns out) that Craig Rice, the creator of sleuthin’, drinkin’ attorney John J. Malone, actually wrote the books.

 List respectfully compiled by Kevin Burton Smith.
-And God bless Lili St. Cyr....
+The stripper was an illustration from the frontispiece of an Avon reprint of The G-String Murders.
+And God bless Lili St. Cyr…